 Year 1 Phonic Screening

-The screening is age appropriate and the children will already familiar with the set up as we are constantly reviewing children’s progress in a similar way.
+The screening is age appropriate and the children will already be familiar with the set-up as we are constantly reviewing children’s progress in a similar way.
 It should be an enjoyable activity for all children involved.